-4.2.13 Frequency effects in cosine similarity
+4.2.14 Frequency effects in cosine similarity

-Faruqui et al. (2016) review the main problems with word similarity evaluations, and they discuss frequency effects in cosine similarity (besides the subjectivity of the task; the confusion of semantic and taskspecific similarity; the lack of standardized splits and overfitting; the low correlation with extrinsic evaluation, i.e. with tasks like text classification, parsing, and sentiment analysis; and the absence of statistical significance).
+Faruqui et al. (2016) review the main problems with word similarity evaluations, and they discuss frequency effects in cosine similarity (besides the subjectivity of the task; the confusion of semantic and taskspecific similarity; the lack of standardized splits and overfitting; the low correlation with extrinsic evaluation, e.g.. that in text classification, parsing, or sentiment analysis; and the absence of statistical significance).